-Source: Estimated from FAO and BBS data.

-Note: Left hand vertical axis is for food inflation while right-hand vertical axis is for rice inflation.
+Source: Estimated from the Food and Agriculture Organization (FAO) and Bangladesh Bureau of Statistics (BBS) data.
+Note: Left-hand vertical axis is for food inflation and right-hand vertical axis is for rice inflation.

 Comfortable food stock of the government also transmitted positive signals to the market which helped to stabilise the foodgrain prices.
-As of 13 December 2012, the public food grain stock stood at 14.0 lakh MT (of which 11.4 is rice) and is expected to remain at a comfortable zone in the near future.
-The government set the Aman procurement target at minimum 300 thousand MT rice (250 thousand MT parboiled and 50 thousand MT white) to be procured with a price of 26 Tk/kg for parboiled rice and at 25 Tk/kg for white rice from the domestic market.
-The procurement drive began on 9 December 2012 and will continue until the end of February 2013.
+As of 13 December 2012, the public foodgrain stock stood at 1.4 million MT (of which 1.1 million is rice) and is expected to remain at a comfortable zone in the near future.
+The government set the Aman procurement target at minimum 0.3 million MT rice (0.25 million MT parboiled and 0.05 million MT white) to be procured with a price of 26 Tk./kg for parboiled rice and at 25 Tk./kg for white rice from the domestic market.
+The procurement drive began on 9

+December 2012 and will continue until the end of February 2013.
 However, the present minimum price set by the government appears to be inadequate to provide price incentive to the farmers in view of the currently experienced continued fall in prices of rice.
-Keeping rice prices within reasonable limits and ensuring producer incentives in terms of rice price will be a major policy challenge for the government in FY2013 and also beyond.
+Keeping rice prices within reasonable limits and ensuring producer incentives in terms of rice price will be a major policy challenge for the government in FY2012-13 and also beyond.

 Favourable global commodity price level has also helped to contain domestic inflation in Bangladesh.
 According to IMF data, global commodity price level has declined by (-) 3.3 per cent during July-November period of 2012 compared to July-November of 2011.
-Among the other contributors, stable exchange rate of Taka (against USD) has helped restrain further elevation of price level.
-One could also argue that the contrationary monetary policy pursued by the central bank has also played a role in bringing down inflationary pressure.
-At the same time, in the course of the last one year the government did not raise administered prices of petroleum products.
+Among the other contributors, stable exchange rate of BDT (against USD) has helped restrain further elevation of price level.
+One could also argue that the contractionary monetary policy pursued by the central bank has also played a role in bringing down inflationary pressure.
+At the same time, in course of the last one year, the government did not raise administered prices of petroleum products.
 As a result, the negative impact of last year's raise has somewhat reduced.
-The government has recently made an upward revision of the petroleum prices and one may expect in coming days the price of electricity will also need to be increased as a consequence.
+The government has recently made an upward revision of the petroleum prices, and one may expect in coming days the price of electricity will also need to be increased as a consequence.
 This will create further pressure on price level, both directly and indirectly.
-As a result, the inflation rate in FY2013 is likely to remain higher than the target of 7.5 per cent.
+As a result, the inflation rate in FY2012-13 is likely to remain higher than the target of 7.5 per cent.

-3.2.2 Movements of Monetary Aggregates: Growth of Net Foreign Assets Drove Money Supply Beyond Target
+3.2.2 Movements of Monetary Aggregates: Growth of Net Foreign Assets Drove Money Supply beyond Target